Skip to main content Skip to footer

 Things to consider:

-All applicants want from a rejection letter is a piece of constructive criticism that will help them in job applications for the future.
+All applicants want from a rejection letter is constructive criticism that will help them in future job applications.
 When interviewing a candidate or reading through an application, it can be good practice to already think of that one piece of constructive criticism you can give if you have decided they are unsuitable for the position.

 There will be occasions when you want to put more time and effort into writing a rejection letter, which is to be expected.
 Examples of these times can be:

-• An applicant where you have a personal relationship already – Often it can be worth going into a bit more detail why they are not suitable for a position with candidates who you deal with regularly.
+• An applicant with whom you have a personal relationship – Often, it can be worth going into a bit more detail about why they are not suitable for a position with candidates whom you deal with regularly.
 In these cases, a phone call can often be more appropriate.

-• Lengthy recruitment processes – For a vacancy with a series of rounds, e.g. first, second and third interviews, it is usually worth writing a more personal rejection letter.
-If a candidate has passed a series of rounds it will probably be someone you could consider in the future!
+• Lengthy recruitment processes – For a vacancy with multiple rounds, such as.
+For first, second, third, and subsequent interviews, it is usually worth writing a more personal rejection letter.
+If a candidate has passed a series of rounds, it's likely someone you'll want to consider in the future!

 Should a Rejection be a Letter, email, or phone call?